simonewebdesign/simonewebdesign/source/_posts/2014-05-13-bye-bye-wordpress-welcome-octopress.md

 **I did it!** I've finally migrated my blog to Octopress.
 It was a bit of a PITA, and it took a lot more than what I expected, but I did it.

-Apologies if you wasn't able to see the website yesterday; the DNS took about 11 hours to propagate, and the site was back UP just this morning.
+Apologies if you weren't able to see the website yesterday; the DNS took about 11 hours to propagate, and the site was back UP just this morning.
 It is now hosted by Heroku and it's **faster than ever**.

 Prepare yourself to see lots of new stuff in the next few weeks! ;-)